 Property Registration in Delhi

-All kinds of property related documents are registered in Delhi in the concerned Sub Registrar office which holds jurisdiction over the area in which the property is situated.
+All kinds of property-related documents are registered in Delhi in the concerned Sub Registrar’s office which holds jurisdiction over the area in which the property is situated.

-Property title search reports are usually prepared by an experienced real estate lawyer, who after visiting the concerned government office and inspect the property documents through searcher; issue a property title search report.
+Property title search reports are usually prepared by an experienced real estate lawyer, who after visiting the concerned government officials and inspecting the property documents through a searcher; issues a property title search report.

 So Title verification holds a major significance in the Sale of a property.

 The buyer of a property must verify that the property s/he wants to purchase will not run into legal problems later on or that the seller of that property is indeed its rightful owner.
 In order to do so, s/he must conduct what is called ‘due diligence of that property